Mileage vs. Actual Expenses: Which Method Is Best for Me?

 How the actual expenses method works

-Using this method, you'll add up all the actual costs you spend on your car at the end of the year.
+To use this method, you'll first add up all the costs you spend on your car.

 These are the costs you can write off using the actual expenses method: